 For a student who never attended this class at all, you should instead submit a NS ("no show") grade.
 This is really a placeholder type of grade to be evaluated by the Registrar's Office in conjunction with any other grades submitted for the student, in order to determine if actions related to full withdrawal from the University should be taken.
 However, please understand that the NS grade should only be used when the student was never known as a part of this class by you (or any other instructor); otherwise, the WF (or WU) grade is the appropriate grade to use.

 If you have any other questions about grades, you may contact the Records staff in the Registrar's Office at 618-453-2999 weekdays between 8:00 AM and 4:30 PM Central time.
-That office is located in room A-103 of Woody Hall.
+That office is located in room 0251 of the Student Services Building.

-If you have any problems logging into SalukiNet, please go to https://netid.siu.edu/, or else contact the "SalukiTech" Help Desk at 618-453-5155 or 1-866-718-HELP weekdays during the hours noted here.
+If you have problems logging into SalukiNet, please go to https://netid.siu.edu/, or else contact the "SalukiTech" Help Desk at 618-453-5155 or 1-866-718-HELP during their business hours.
 If you are on campus and wish to see someone in person, go to room 161-A in Morris Library for assistance.

 Finally, we would encourage you to please make sure that you are using a current Web browser when trying to log into SalukiNet.
-We have heard of isolated problems, for example, when attempting to use Internet Explorer version 6.
 The use of the most current versions of popular Web browsers such as Internet Explorer or Firefox should hopefully alleviate problems.
 The use of the most current versions of Chrome, Safari, or Opera should hopefully also work well, though our Banner vendor does not necessarily support these as fully as it does IE and Firefox.